-'Painted, real wood kitchens are growing in demand,' says Sinead Trainor, Kitchen Category Manager at LochAnna Kitchens.
-'The trend for natural textures as well as mixing textures and materials, even across door ranges in the kitchen, continues.'
+'Painted, real wood kitchens are growing in demand,' says Sinead Trainor of LochAnna Kitchens.
+'The kitchen trend for natural textures as well as mixing textures and materials, even across door ranges, continues.'

 8. Use panelling to add simple but effective pattern